NativeScript/docs-v8/advanced-concepts.md

 #### Objective-C Protocols

 Protocols in Objective-C are like interfaces in other languages - they are blueprints of what members a class should contain, a sort of an API contract.
 Protocols are exposed as empty objects in JavaScript.
-Protocols are usually only referenced when [subclassing](../how-to/ObjC-Subclassing.md) an Objective-C class or when checking whether an object or class conforms to a protocol.
+Protocols are usually only referenced when [subclassing](#ObjC-Subclassing) an Objective-C class or when checking whether an object or class conforms to a protocol.

+[//]: <> (TODO: fix links)

 ```objc
 BOOL isCopying = [NSArray conformsToProtocol:@protocol(NSCopying)];